dvdoug/behat-code-coverage/doc/index.rst

             password: your_password
           ...

-There are two code coverage drivers.
-The "local" driver will collect code coverage from the PHP instance running Behat.
+There are two alternate code coverage driver services.
+The "local" driver will only collect code coverage from the PHP instance running Behat.
 The "remote" driver will collect code coverage for the Symfony 2 application under test on a remote web server.

-The "output_directory" determines where the extension will write the code coverage report.
+The report "directory" determines where the extension will write the code coverage report.

+Other choices for report "class" include PHP_CodeCoverage_Report_Clover, PHP_CodeCoverage_Report_PHP, and PHP_CodeCoverage_Report_Text.

 Limitations
 -----------
 Web server clusters not supported (because the Code Coverage bundle uses a SQLite database).
 So, not compatible with distributed testing environments either (e.g., use Behat GearmanExtension).

-No filtering yet (but it is supported by PHP_CodeCoverage_Report_HTML).

 Source
 ======